ioulian/frontend-workflow/README.md

 - `yarn lint:css` will lint all (s)css with StyleLint.
 You can change options of the linter in `.stylelintrc.json`.
 - `yarn lint` will run both lint tasks

+#### Linting in VSCode

+To help you with linting, you can install these extensions for VSCode:

+- EditorConfig for VS Code
+- ESLint
+- Prettier
+- stylelint
+- TSLint

 ### Components

 There are some JavaScript components available for your ease (We have included them as we reuse them a lot).
 There are 2 ways of using them.